schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 kubectl argo rollouts status vote
 ```

-Here you could see the progressive canary in action, implmenting it step by step, ultimately rolling out the new version.
+Here you could see the progressive canary in action, implementing it step by step, ultimately rolling out the new version.

 ![](images/argo/36.png)